-- b.
-The IRA imposes a price ceiling for the MFP-setting process, but it does not include a price floor for most drugs.
-Moreover, the IRA sets out a directive to push prices as low as possible during the price-setting process.
+as possible during the price-setting process.
 Ultimately, if desired, CMS could set the MFP at \$0.
-From an economic perspective, manufacturers (particularly those that sell multiple products), would be better off accepting an offer close to a zero price (or even a negative price- i.e., pay CMS for the right to provide the drug to Medicare participants- with the IRS calculating the excise tax as above 100 percent of U.S. revenues for the MFP drug) than face either of the onerous and financially unsustainable alternatives.
-Even if such absurd prices were not set by CMS, the threat that they could be illustrates the extreme power that the statute vests in CMS, and the uncertainty it introduces into investors' economic calculations.
-The statute purports to prohibit manufacturers from seeking judicial review once CMS has set its final MFP, no matter how low or the degree to which it has or has not incorporated fair consideration of the factors it is required to consider, or the input of manufacturers or others. - c.
+From an economic perspective, manufacturers (particularly those that sell multiple products), would be better off accepting an offer close to a zero price (or even a negative price-i.e., pay CMS for the right to provide the drug to Medicare participants with the IRS calculating the excise tax as above 100 percent of U.S. revenues for the MFP drug) than face either of the onerous and financially unsustainable alternatives.
+Even if such absurd prices were not set by CMS, as was the case during IPAY 2026, the threat that they could be illustrates the extreme power that the statute vests in CMS, and the uncertainty it introduces into investors' economic calculations.
+The statute purports to prohibit manufacturers from seeking judicial review once CMS has set its final MFP, no matter how low or the degree to which it has or has not incorporated fair consideration of the factors it is required to consider, or the input of manufacturers or others.

+c.
 The IRA does not specify the extent of CMS' engagement with manufacturers through each step of the "negotiation" process.
 CMS' Guidance states that they will meet with manufacturers once between the submission of relevant data and the initial offer.
 However, this meeting is restricted to providing context on the original data and adding any additional relevant data from the statute.
-The provisions of the IRA leave no room for manufacturer input on topics such as potential evidence sources and therapeutic comparator choice in the period after MFP-eligible drug selection but prior to initiation of the price-setting process.
-The IRA also does not require CMS to be transparent in its
+170 The provisions of the IRA leave no room for manufacturer input on topics such as potential evidence sources and therapeutic comparator choice in the period after MFP-eligible drug selection but prior to initiation of the price-setting process.
+The IRA also does not require CMS to be transparent in its decision-making and the analyses considered in price-setting and does not specify whether manufacturers will have an opportunity to correct errors and assumptions and provide important context during the process.
+While CMS recently released files containing information and data reviewed over the course of the first cycle of price setting, CMS did not explain how these data were considered in reaching the MFPs (e.g., CMS did not explain how various factors were weighted, the impact of the so-called "negotiation meetings" on the final MFPs, or which data were more or less significant in